 I try to keep in mind that everyone has different skills and talents.
 Some people also have more experience than others.
 Sometimes there are differences in ability between the males and females, or with participants who have come from another school or program.
-I also know that there can be physical differences between my participants, so I try to offer different size equipment that helps all participants to find success (e.g., balls, balloons, lower hoops, bigger nets).
+I also know that there can be physical differences between my participants, so I try to offer different size equipment that helps all participants to find success (e.g. balls, balloons, lower hoops, bigger nets).
 I also adjust the size of the space to suit the number and skills of the participants (e.g. half court or rink compared to full court or rink).
+I want everyone to feel challenged and involved, as it is important to make everyone feel included.